Duck Game Review — A Fun and Absurd Playable Joke of a Game

 By the time the dust has settled, Duck Game won’t be the most impressive multiplayer party game that you’ll find on the Nintendo Switch eShop, but it could be the funniest.
 I laughed harder than I expected when I put a hat on my duck that was literally just a log, and I proceeded to laugh even harder when an opponent not only killed my duck but picked up my log and wore it for themselves.
 Plus, intermissions between rounds will have each duck basically doing a shot put with rocks to visualize how many rounds they have won, and my log rock was hilarious.

 Ultimately, it’s tough to recommend Duck Game over the likes of Towerfall, Nidhogg 2, Inversus, Runbow, Overcooked, Snipperclips, and a host of other party games on the Switch.
 It simply isn’t as coherent and wieldy to inspire countless play sessions like the other games had for me.
-It may have some advantages simply by having online play, making it one of few options when similar party games only have online multiplayer, but even then, it would be a stretch to have this game as your number one choice to play while alone unless you really enjoy the absurdist humor.
+It may have some advantages simply by having online play, making it one of few options when similar party games only have local multiplayer, but even then, it would be a stretch to have this game as your number one choice to play while alone unless you really enjoy the absurdist humor.

 All of that being said, you can quack in Duck Game, and nowhere else.